Burley, Hampshire

 Burley is a village and civil parish in the New Forest, Hampshire, England.
-It has ancient origins and is now somewhat tourist-orientated.
+It has ancient origins and is now somewhat tourist-oriented.

 The village

 Burley is located towards the western edge of the New Forest, 4 miles south-east of the town of Ringwood.
 The village is fairly scattered, and apart from the village centre, there is Burley Street to the north; Bisterne Close to the east; and the Mill Lawn area to the north-east.
 Burley has a post office, newsagents, butcher's shop, and village stores, as well as tea rooms, a Hippy/festival clothing shop, antique shops, art galleries and gift shops, pubs and a large Cycle Shop and Cycle Hire centre.
 The village still practises the old tradition of commoning, allowing animals to graze on the open Forest, and ponies and cattle roam freely around the village.
 Burley is home to a football club and a cricket club.
 Burley Golf Club can be found to the southeast of the village.

 The village is surrounded by the open heathland of the New Forest, containing a complex of woodland, heathland and acid grassland, shrub and valley bog, supporting a richness and diversity of wildlife.

 Burley is twinned with Beurlay, Charente-Maritime, France.
 Burley Fire Station is thought to be the only fire station in the country with a cattle grid at the entrance.